chainguard-dev/edu/content/chainguard/chainguard-images/using-the-tag-history-api.md

 ## Using Image Digests within a Dockerfile

-Setting up your Dockerfile to use a stale build is a matter of modifying your `FROM` line to use an image digest instead of a tag.
+Setting up your Dockerfile to use an older build is a matter of modifying your `FROM` line to use an image digest instead of a tag.
 For instance, let's say you want to make sure you keep using the current latest build of the Python image.
 In a previous section of this page we obtained the tag history of the Python image, and the most recent build digest is listed as `sha256:81c334de6dd4583897f9e8d0691cbb75ad41613474360740824d8a7fa6a8fecb`.
 With that information, you can edit your Dockerfile and replace:

 ```
 FROM cgr.dev/chainguard/python:latest